DevAhmedNaeem/DevAhmedNaeem/README.md

 ### About Me

-I am a passionate Web Developer with 1 year of experience in creating modern and responsive websites.
+I am a passionate Web Developer with 2 years of experience in creating modern and responsive websites.
 My focus is on WordPress development where I work on custom themes, plugins and performance optimization.
 I enjoy building seamless user experiences with clean and efficient code.
 At the moment I am enhancing my JavaScript skills and exploring REST APIs and full stack development to broaden my expertise.

 ---
 <table style="border-collapse: collapse; width: 100%;">